Adjustable Spatio-Spectral Hyperspectral Image Compression Network: Conclusion and Discussion

 As a final remark, we would like to note that the development of \acp{fm} has attracted great attention in \ac{rs}. \acp{fm} are usually pre-trained on large-scale datasets and then fine-tuned for specific downstream tasks such as image classification, segmentation, or change detection.
 We believe that leveraging the generalization capabilities of \acp{fm} for \ac{hsi} compression can lead to a more robust and effective compression performance.
 As a future work, we plan to investigate the use of \acp{fm} as a backbone for \ac{hsi} compression to improve reconstruction fidelity and enable adaptation across diverse sensor and acquisition conditions.

-\begin{IEEEbiography}[{ }]{Martin Hermann Paul Fuchs} received his B. Sc. and M. Sc. degrees in electrical engineering from Technische Universität Berlin, Berlin, Germany in 2018 and 2021, respectively.
+\begin{IEEEbiography}[{ }]{Martin Hermann Paul Fuchs} received his B. Sc. and M. Sc. degrees in electrical engineering from Technische Universität Berlin (TU Berlin), Berlin, Germany in 2018 and 2021, respectively.
 He is currently pursuing a Ph.
-D. degree in the Remote Sensing Image Analysis (RSiM) group at the Faculty of Electrical Engineering and Computer Science, TU Berlin.
+D. degree with the Remote Sensing Image Analysis (RSiM) group at the Faculty of Electrical Engineering and Computer Science, TU Berlin and the Berlin Institute for the Foundations of Learning and Data (BIFOLD).
 His research interests revolve around the intersection of remote sensing and deep learning, and he has a particular interest in hyperspectral imaging and compression. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Behnood Rasti} (M’12–SM’19) received the B.Sc. and M.Sc. degrees in electronics and electrical engineering from the Electrical Engineering Department, University of Guilan, Rasht, Iran, in 2006 and 2009, respectively.
 He was a valedictorian of his M.Sc. class in 2009.
 He received his Ph.D. degree in Electrical and Computer Engineering from the University of Iceland, Reykjavik, Iceland, in 2014.
 From 2015 to 2016, he served as a postdoctoral researcher in the Electrical and Computer Engineering Department at the University of Iceland.
 He subsequently became a lecturer in the Center for Engineering Technology and Applied Sciences, Department of Electrical and Computer Engineering, from 2016 to 2019.
 Dr. Rasti was a Humboldt Research Fellow in 2020 and 2021, and a Principal Research Associate with Helmholtz Zentrum Dresden-Rossendorf (HZDR), Dresden, Germany, from 2022 to 2023.
 He is currently a Senior Research Scientist at the Faculty of Electrical Engineering and Computer Science, Technische Universität Berlin, and the Berlin Institute for the Foundations of Learning and Data, Berlin, Germany.
 His research interests include machine learning, deep learning, signal and image processing, remote sensing, Earth observation, and artificial intelligence.
 Dr. Rasti was a recipient of the Doctoral Grant of the University of Iceland Research Fund “The Eimskip University Fund” in 2013 and the “Alexander von Humboldt Research Fellowship Grant” in 2019.
 He serves as an Associate Editor for the IEEE Geoscience and Remote Sensing Letters (GRSL). \end{IEEEbiography}